Skip to main content

 Discounts for TKC Organization and Professional Members:

-• TKC Organization members receive $100 off current registration rate using the discount code provided in member communications.
+• TKC Organization Members receive $100 off current registration rate using the discount code provided in member communications.

-• TKC Professional members receive $50 off current registration rate using the discount code provided in member communications.
+• TKC Professional Members receive $50 off current registration rate using the discount code provided in member communications.

-Add-On Dinner Tickets:
+Add-On Dinner Package:

 Ticket Cancellation/Transfer Policy:

 Tickets purchased before the registration deadline (November 3, 2025) are eligible for a full refund, minus processing fees.
 Once the registration deadline has passed, tickets can no longer be refunded.
-To request a cancellation and refund (if eligible), please contact us in writing at [email protected].
+To request a cancellation and refund (if eligible), please contact us in writing at info@teachingkitchens.org.
 If you need to transfer your ticket, please notify us in writing by November 3.

 Continuing Education